Trait gstd::prelude::PartialOrd

 where T: PartialOrd,

-Implements comparison of vectors lexicographically.
+Implements comparison of slices lexicographically.

 impl<T> PartialOrd for (T₁, T₂, …, Tₙ)